microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

     - whether there is any performance loss, and/or whether there is significant performance loss, is model dependent
       - please test to ascertain what works best for your scenarios
         - you may want to generate one NNAPI aware ORT format model, and one generic ORT format model

+*Side note:* If losing the extended optimizations is not a concern, you can simply generate an ORT format model that can be used with NNAPI using the default ONNX Runtime package.
+Specify `--optimization_level basic` instead of `--use_nnapi` when running `tools\python\convert_onnx_models_to_ort.py`.
+This will mean all nodes that NNAPI could potentially will handle remain available, and at runtime the NNAPI execution provider can take them.

 #### Create the minimal build with NNAPI support
 NOTE: A minimal build with full NNAPI support can only be for the Android platform.